Neural-Systems-at-UIO/nutil/docs/QuantifierReports.rst

 **Customised reports explained**
 =================================

-Quantifier generates several sets of reports:

-* RefAtlasRegion reports contain quantifications per atlas region based on the finest level of granularity of the atlas.
-* CustomRegion reports contain quantifications for broader regions.
-These broader regions are compilations of reference atlas regions, and may either be user defined ("custom") or the default regions included in the Nutil software ("default").
+Quantifier generates several sets of reports, including CustomRegion reports.
+These contain quantifications for broader regions: the broad regions are compilations of reference atlas regions, and may either be user-defined ("custom") or the default regions included in the Nutil software ("default").
-* Object reports contain information about individual objects, and are generated with object splitting switched OFF only.

 **CustomRegion reports**
 -----------------------